cddc12346/ReverseEngineerMadness/Some notes on Windows Internals/CFG/readme.md

 ## Questions/Doubts

-1) How does the CFGBitMap correlate to the current calling function?

-There is only mention of target address.
+1) How does the CFGBitMap correlate to the current calling function since there is only mention of target address.

-Or does it only check if its a valid function starting address?
+My guess is that it only checks whether the indirect call is going to be a starting location.
+Does not verify where it come from.

-2) Still don't understand the line about status corresponding to a bit in CFGBitMap.
+2) ~~Still don't understand the line about status corresponding to a bit in CFGBitMap.~~

 ## Maybe it can be better explained if we look at some bypasses...

-So effectively, if i buffer overflow, i cannot jump to my shellcode nor any ROP since it is not starting address of any function.
+So effectively, if i buffer overflow, i cannot jump to my shellcode nor any ROP since it is not a valid starting address of any function.

 However, i can jump to any other function i want.